NoamZeise/pages/_posts/2024-07-05-mini-monitor.md

 it's state into a nice wrapper with some sanity checks.

 One thing the library does is to break into chunks the data sent to the display.
-As mentioned before the spi device has a max buffer of 65536 bytes, so any writes to the buffer greater than that are quietly discarded.
+The spi device has a max buffer of 65536 bytes (default is 4096), so any writes to the buffer greater than that are quietly discarded.
 The screen is 320x240, so a write the size of the whole screen would exceed the spi buffer size, therefore chunking the sent data is essential.